-According to Giving USA, people and organizations gave more than $427 billion to charity in 2018, helping a variety of causes big and small.
+According to Giving USA 2020: The Annual Report on Philanthropy for the Year 2019, people and organizations gave close to $450 billion to charity in 2019, helping a variety of causes big and small.
 Though the amount is significant, how much do we really know about how charities are impacted?
 And how are the donors impacted?

 The books below approach this intriguing topic from a number of angles, from the role and impact of individual givers to how the next generation of donors is changing the face of philanthropy.
 These fascinating reads can have a positive influence on how you and your family evaluate giving back.